Crime in Nigeria

+Land-Based Crimes

 Crime in Nigeria is investigated by the Nigerian Police.
-Nigeria is considered to be a country with a high level of crime, ranking 17th among the least peaceful countries in the world.
+Nigeria is considered to be a country with a high level of crime, ranking 19th among the least peaceful countries in the world.
 During the first half of 2022, almost 6,000 people were killed by jihadists, kidnappers, bandits or the Nigerian army.

 Crime by type

 Child sexual abuse

 According to UNICEF in 2014, 25% of women were sexually abused before age 18 and 11% of men were sexually abused before age 18.

 Corruption

 In 2011, it was estimated that Nigeria had lost over $400 billion to political corruption since independence.

+Nigeria’s president-elect bought a $11 million London mansion that his predecessor’s government was seeking to confiscate as part of a probe into one of the biggest corruption scandals in the West African nation’s history.

 Domestic violence

 A 2012 study found that 31% of Nigerian women had been victims of domestic violence.
 Nigerian perceptions of domestic violence vary based on region, religion, and class.
 For example, the Tiv people view wife-beating as a "sign of love" that should be encouraged as evidenced with the statement "If you are not yet beaten by your husband then you do not know the joy of marriage and that means you are not yet married".

 All the major ethnic groups, especially Yoruba and Igbo, have strong patriarchial societal structures that lead to the justification of domestic violence.